 - BELIEVE THEM.
 Believing someone when the person tells you he/she has been sexually assaulted/abused without question or hesitation, is the most important thing you can do for your friend.

 - LISTEN.
 You don't have to know exactly what to say or do.
 Just be there with them.
 You don't have to talk.
 We all tend to analyze and question when someone tells us a story.
 Active listening skills teach us to talk less, and make space in a conversation for your friend to express themselves comfortably.
-NEVER question a their actions or details of the assault, or why your friend did or didn't do something or feels the way he or she does.
+Don't question their actions or details of the assault, or why your friend did or didn't do something or feels the way he or she does.
 Instead, If you are having difficulty understanding what your friend may be saying, ask them to clarify.
 Paraphrase or relate feelings back to the person to ensure that you are not assuming that your friend's feelings reflect your own beliefs or judgments.

 - Be GENUINE.
 Just be yourself.